tomisenbarger/cv/cv.md

 ###Representative patents drafted and prosecuted

 11,529,109 Patient Positioning Apparatus
-11,495,126 Systems And Methods For Driving Intelligence Allocation Between Vehicles And Highways
+11,495,126 Systems And Methods for Driving Intelligence Allocation Between Vehicles and Highways
-11,436,923 Proactive Sensing Systems And Methods For Intelligent Road Infrastructure Systems
+11,436,923 Proactive Sensing Systems and Methods for Intelligent Road Infrastructure Systems
 11,428,686 Membrane Assay Method
 11,390,882 Expression Vector
-11,359,005 Supramolecular High Affinity Protein-binding System For Purification Of Biomacromolecules
+11,359,005 Supramolecular High Affinity Protein-binding System for Purification of Biomacromolecules
-11,295,449 Three-dimensional Tracking Of A Target In A Body
+11,295,449 Three-dimensional Tracking of a Target in a Body
-11,229,614 Supramolecular Hydrogel Applications To The Carotid Bodies To Treat Hypertension And Sleep Apnea In Obesity
+11,229,614 Supramolecular Hydrogel Applications to the Carotid Bodies to Treat Hypertension and Sleep Apnea in Obesity
 11,224,584 Sleep Apnea Treatment
 11,185,864 Sample Preparation Device
-11,180,760 Identification Of Molecular Pathways And Methods Of Use Thereof For Treating Retinal Neurodegeneration And Other Neurodegenerative Disorders
+11,180,760 Identification of Molecular Pathways and Methods of Use Thereof for Treating Retinal Neurodegeneration and Other Neurodegenerative Disorders
 11,174,326 Polymerization Photoinhibitor
-11,160,875 Therapeutic Nanofiber Hydrogels For Local Treatment Of Brain-related Diseases
+11,160,875 Therapeutic Nanofiber Hydrogels for Local Treatment of Brain-related Diseases
 10,918,673 Immunoisolation Device
 10,851,423 SNP Arrays
 10,751,324 Treatment of TNF-alpha Cytotoxicity